bisaria/DataCleaningAssignment/README.md

       - 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

+### Tidy Data Set

+  * Tidy data set summarises the mean and standard deviations of the time and frequency domain features of gravitational and body motion components of the  sensor signals for each observation.
+Since task is to extract only the measurements on the mean and standard deviation for each measurement, other features like meanFreq is not considered.
+In total 18 features are extracted for tidy data set.

+     * mean and std measures of time domain body acceleration magnitude
+     * mean and std measures of time domain gravity acceleration magnitude
+     * mean and std measures of time domain body linear acceleration jerk magnitude
+     * mean and std measures of time domain body angular velocity magnitude
+     * mean and std measures of time domain body angular velocity jerk magnitude
+     * mean and std measures of frequency domain body acceleration magnitude
+     * mean and std measures of frequency domain body linear acceleration jerk magnitude
+     * mean and std measures of frequency domain body angular velocity magnitude
+     * mean and std measures of frequency domain body angular velocity jerk magnitude

+  * It presents the average of each such features  for each activity and each volunteer.
+Since 6 activities are performed by each of 30 volunteers, there are 180 data rows in total.

+  * Variables:

+    * Total number of variables: 20
+    * subject: range 1:30, represents group of 30 volunteers on whom experiments where carried out.
+    * activity: activities performed by each volunteer

+              walking
+              walking upstairs
+              walking downstairs
+              sitting
+              standing
+              laying

+    * avgtimedomainbodyaccmagmean ->  average of tBodyAccMag-mean()
+    * avgtimedomainbodyaccmagstd ->  average of tBodyAccMag-std()
+    * avgtimedomaingravityaccmagmean -> average of tGravityAccMag-mean()
+    * avgtimedomaingravityaccmagstd ->  average of tGravityAccMag-std()
+    * avgtimedomainbodyaccjerkmagmean -> average of tBodyAccJerkMag-mean()
+    * avgtimedomainbodyaccjerkmagstd ->  average of tBodyAccJerkMag-std()
+    * avgtimedomainbodygyromagmean ->  average of tBodyGyroMag-mean()
+    * avgtimedomainbodygyromagstd -> average of tBodyGyroMag-std()
+    * avgtimedomainbodygyrojerkmagmean -> average of tBodyGyroJerkMag-mean()
+    * avgtimedomainbodygyrojerkmagstd -> average of tBodyGyroJerkMag-std()
+    * avgfrequencydomainbodyaccmagmean -> average of fBodyAccMag-mean()
+    * avgfrequencydomainbodyaccmagstd ->  average of fBodyAccMag-std()
+    * avgfrequencydomainbodyaccjerkmagmean -> average of fBodyBodyAccJerkMag-mean()
+    * avgfrequencydomainbodyaccjerkmagstd -> average of fBodyBodyAccJerkMag-std()
+    * avgfrequencydomainbodygyromagmean -> average of fBodyBodyGyroMag-mean()
+    * avgfrequencydomainbodygyromagstd -> average of fBodyBodyGyroMag-std()
+    * avgfrequencydomainbodygyrojerkmagmean -> average of fBodyBodyGyroJerkMag-mean()
+    * avgfrequencydomainbodygyrojerkmagstd -> average of fBodyBodyGyroJerkMag-std()

 ### Assignment
   Create one R script `run_analysis.R` to do the following: